-Book cruises as early as possible to get the lowest prices, most perks and widest choice of accommodations.
+And if you’re traveling by sea, booking cruises as early as possible will get you the lowest prices, most perks and widest choice of accommodations.

 Airlines raise and lower prices on a cycle, as they try to second-guess leisure and business travelers’ booking habits.
 Price trackers claim that Tuesday morning might be the best time to find the lowest fares.
 Weekends are often the most expensive, so even if you do your vacation research on Saturday, wait until midweek to book those lights.

 Another airfare hack is to fly at off-peak times.
 For example, business travelers fly out Monday and back Friday to spend weekends with their families.
 Leisure travelers fly out Friday and return Sunday or Monday for weekend trips.
 That means flights are emptiest midweek, and therefore fares on those days are cheaper to entice travelers to fill those planes.